redhat-developer/service-binding-operator/README.md

 The best way to get started with the Service Binding Operator is to see it in action.

-We've included a number of examples scenarios for using the operator in this repo.
+A number of example scenarios for using the operator are included in this repo.
 The examples are found in the "/examples" directory.
 Each of these examples illustrates a usage scenario for the operator.
 Each example also includes a README file with step-by-step instructions for how to run the example.

-We'll add more examples in the future.
 The following section in this README file includes links to the current set of examples.

 ## Example Scenarios